-(D) If the proposed facility or related or supporting facility is a pipeline or a transmission line as defined in ORS 469.300, a corridor selection assessment explaining how the applicant selected the corridor(s) for analysis in the application.
+(D) If the proposed energy facility is a pipeline or a transmission line or has, as a related or supporting facility, a transmission line or pipeline that, by itself, is an energy facility under the definition in ORS 469.300(9), a corridor selection assessment explaining how the applicant selected the corridor(s) for analysis in the application.
 In the assessment, the applicant shall evaluate the corridor adjustments the Office has described in the project order, if any.
-The applicant may select any corridor for analysis in the application and may select more than one corridor.
+The applicant may select any corridor.
 However, if the applicant selects a new corridor, then the applicant must explain why the applicant did not present the new corridor for comment at an informational meeting under OAR 345-015-0130.
 In the assessment, the applicant shall discuss the reasons for selecting the corridor(s), based upon evaluation of the following factors: